 The texture of firm tofu is pretty similar to feta cheese.
 You can chop it in cubes without the risk of it falling apart.

-Firm tofu is adaptable for most cooking methods, including searing, stir-frying, deep-frying, and pan-smoking.
+Firm tofu is adaptable for most cooking methods, including searing, stir-frying, deep-frying, pan-smoking and air frying (see our Air Fryer Tofu Recipe.)
 It can easily hold its shape and absorb marinades nicely.

 If firm tofu is dried out even more, you’ll have super-firm tofu.
 Super-firm tofu is one of the greatest replacements for meat in vegan recipes, for example, tofu steaks.